NikhilMunda/OverQuack-Remastered/README.md

   ```
 </details>

+⚠️NOTE: If you want, you can edit/config the file before going to the next step else you will not be able to edit/conig later.

 copy all content of OverQuack_src to CIRCUITPY

 Setup complete.
 OverQuack is ready to use.
 Proceed with your tasks responsibly.